 Radio: KJR 950 AM and 102.9 FM (Bob Rondeau and Jason Hamilton)

 Stats/schedule: Click here.

-Prediction: Picked to finish third by league coaches in the 14-team Atlantic 10.
+Prediction: Picked to finish second in the 16-team Atlantic 10 by conference coaches.

 PLAYERS TO WATCH:

 — Junior forward Dwayne Evans (right) leads the Billikens in scoring (14.6 ppg) and rebounding (7.4 rpg).
 He’s fourth in the A-10 shooting 64.9 percent from the field.
 He’s led SLU in scoring in three games.

 At 6-5, Evans was an undersized power forward last season when he started all 34 games.
 He played a minor role in last season’s game against Washington finishing with five points and five rebounds in 25 minutes.

 Despite his lack of size, he’s effective in the low post with his back to the basket.
 He’s considered one of the most athletic players on the team.
 His athleticism is one of the reasons why he’s such a good rebounder.
 He pulled down 11 boards against Kansas.

 — Senior forward Cody Ellis doesn’t start, but he plays starter minutes and produces like a starter.
 He averages 12.8 points and 4.8 rebounds, which are both second on the team.
 He’s taken a team-high 30 three-pointers and leads SLU with nine treys.
 Ellis averaged 10.7 points as a freshman reserve and 10.1 last season while coming off the bench.